Do you need to find out more about the Heart Research Institute? We've provided a list of our most frequently asked questions below.

 Heart disease is the world’s biggest killer, responsible for around 1 in every 3 deaths, in Australia and worldwide.
 Treating this costs Australians around $6 billion every year.

-Better detection methods – like using ultrasound to detect atherosclerosis, a technique pioneered by the HRI’s Clinical Research Group – and better treatments – such as the improved stents being developed by the Applie Materials Group – can have a huge impact on the lives of everyday Australians, as well lower costs to our health system.
+Better detection methods – like using ultrasound to detect atherosclerosis, a technique pioneered by the HRI’s Clinical Research Group – and better treatments – such as the improved stroke treatment being developed by the Thrombosis Group – can have a huge impact on the lives of everyday Australians, as well as lower costs to our health system.

 ABN: 41 003 209 952